On Expectations About Learning

 It’s the first night of a new choir season.
 The director hands out unfamiliar music and we open to the first page, the woman on my left mumbling about how she can’t read music worth a darn.
 I feel more confident than she does and join in bravely when the altos are instructed to sing our first six measures.
 The score helps me anticipate the melody, though I’m by no means a skilled sight singer, and by following the piano and the other altos I hit enough notes to feel satisfied.
-But I haven’t retained the notes, and when next we sing that line we’ve been joined by the sopranos, tenors and bases, and I can no longer hear my fellow altos. ng accompaniment, and since the cues I get from the score are only approximate, I’m incapacitated.
+But I haven’t retained the notes, and when next we sing that line we’ve been joined by the sopranos, tenors and bases, and I can no longer hear my fellow altos.
+Since the cues I get from the score are only approximate, I’m incapacitated.
 I can hear the woman on my left, though not loudly enough to follow her, and she sounds good for not reading music.
 Has she memorized the notes after hearing them once?
 Even if she hasn’t, and her notes are wrong, I know other choir members who do lead their sections without reading music.
 This is a skill I envy, and I feel momentarily lost between the aurally sharp and the sight singers.
 I feel slow in comparison to those around me, unable to become familiar with the music fast enough.

 At this point I have several choices.
 Desiring abilities I don’t have, I can blame myself for the deficiencies, believing that I’m not listening well enough; or I can blame fate, believing that I’m musically slow.
 Really listening seems overwhelming, but it also gives me control over my ability level, whereas feeling musically slow victimizes.
 Resisting either of these options, I can question my desire to sing at all, either writing choir off as a waste of time or deciding that even if it’s rewarding those rewards aren’t worth the effort involved.